learn-co-curriculum/cs-traversing-trees-readme/README.md

 Testing the conjecture will allow us to build the basic pieces of a Crawler without having to crawl the entire web, or even all of Wikipedia.
 And we think the exercise is kind of fun!

-After the second unit, we'll work on the Indexer, and then we'll get to the Retriever.
+In the next unit, we'll work on the Indexer, and then we'll get to the Retriever.

 ## Parsing HTML